Port scans are a method for finding which ports on a network are open and listening.

 The first step in an investigation is to determine whether the source of the outbound network activity was an otherwise-valid process that was misused or a newly introduced process.

-Prisma Cloud audit logs are a great place to start.
+Prisma Cloud forensics are a great place to start.

-, show that a shell was launched immediately before the port scan, and that the shell was used to launch nmap.
+It shows that bin/bash was launched immediately before the port scan, and that the shell was used to launch nmap.

 Nmap is a popular network scanning tool.

 The next step in the investigation is to determine how nmap was introduced and executed.

 A user account was used to execute nmap via a Docker command from the host.

 If enabled, Prisma Cloud access logs would show which user ran the command and when it was run.